AlessandroT4/AlessandroT4/README.md

 # 👋 Hi, I'm Alessandro!

 I'm an aspiring **Data Analyst** with a strong passion for computer science, statistics, and data analysis.
-After earning my degree in **Economics and Management** from the University of Tuscia, I decided to combine my academic and practical skills to specialize in the field of data analysis and artificial intelligence.
+After earning my degree in **Economics and Management** from the University of Tuscia, I decided to combine my academic and practical skills to specialize in the field of data analysis.

 ---